luddebrandt/IVT-HomeKit/README.md

 hex((idx << 14) | 201342944)
 ```

 where `idx` is the variable index from the Rego 1000 variable list.
+More info can be found at https://github.com/jagheterfredrik/esphome-rego1000.

 ## Grafana